hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 awk '$3 ~ /coyote/ {print "On this date coyotes were observed in Yosemite Park", $1}' animal_observations_edited.txt
 ```

-Did you notice what was modified from the previous command besides the addition of the string "On this date coyotes were observed in Yosemite Park"?

 ## `awk` predefined variables